 The Innovation Challenge started as “Resonance Innovation Fellowship” and students from that year still call it “RIF”.
 The one-year startup challenge grew quickly into our pinnacle program in which students practice tech skills, soft skills, and the grit needed to pull off a long-term project.
 Every year, students challenge themselves and their teammates to develop innovative projects to impact their community, an industry, or a specific company.

 The 2017 year brought many excellent new changes to our company.
 We decided to rename “Resonance Innovation Fellowship” to “Innovation Academy”.
 The students loved the name, but we loved it even more.
 It fit so well, we decided to retire the name “Table Top Inventing” in 2018 in favor of “Innovation Academy” with the webnames DevelopingInnovators.com and DevInnovators.com.

 We also connected with local home school charters (Inspire, Sky Mountain, Sage Oak, Excel Academy, iLEAD, Compass Charter Schools, and Gorman Learning Center) to offer tech and art based classes.
 We also learned that the word “engineering” had some negative connotations for the young ladies in our audience, and our initial data in 2018 indicate a strong return of the ladies to “Innovation Tech Camp”–close to 40%!

-We are looking forward to many more years of Innovation Tech Camp (summer day camp), the Curious Kids Tech Series (weekly activities), Startup Challenge (10 month mentoring), professional development seminars for educators, and community events.
-As the next few years roll in, look for more great programs, camps in your area, and opportunities to join the Innovation Academy Startup Challenge.
+We are looking forward to many more years of Innovation Tech Camp (summer day camp), the Curious Kids Tech Series (weekly activities), Innovation Challenge (10 month mentoring), professional development seminars for educators, and community events.
+As the next few years roll in, look for more great programs, camps in your area, and opportunities to join the Innovation Challenge.
 We want to see you fully develop your innovation skills and change the world!

 As we grow, ONE THING will NEVER CHANGE.
 Names may change, classes may change, and approaches many change, but…